manolama/YCSB/googlebigtable/README.md

 ## Configuration Options

 The following options can be configured using CLI (using the `-p` parameter) or hbase-site.xml (add the HBase config directory to YCSB's class path via CLI).
+Check the [Cloud Bigtable Client](https://github.com/manolama/cloud-bigtable-client) project for additional tuning parameters.

 * `columnfamily`: (Required) The Bigtable column family to target.
 * `google.bigtable.project.id`: (Required) The ID of a Bigtable project.